Origin of the Surname - TAME.

 Dec 2009 - I heard from a branch of the family now in Jamaica, having emigrated there from Plymouth earlier this century.
 Also from another Australian branch.
 Neither of these have been linked to my family tree at the present time

 Oct 2009 - I have an email from Christobel Davies, a descendant of William Tame (1805) of Marcham, through his Daughter, Caroline (1849).
-Chris sent me a picture of Caroline.
+Chris sent me a picture of Caroline Tame of Marcham.

 Sept 2009 - Kim, in Australia, is descended from Thomas Tame (1831) of Stoke Goldington, who emigrated in 1849 on the ship Diana.
 Thomas appears to be the son of John and Ann Tame of Stoke Goldington in Buckinghamshire.